"Sarasota's Slim's" handful of Oscar-nominated movies

 To boil it all down, the bottom-line FEATURE is to cause either the entire screen, (or some smaller app-portion of the screen), on your PC or mobile device, to be projected onto your TV, so that you can allow other people in the same room with you to view video that you are accessing/controlling from your PC or mobile device. (e.g. from YouTube or Pandora or THIS WEBSITE!)

-• Four SUGGESTED CHOICES for a streaming device.....TRY ONE
+• Four SUGGESTED CHOICES for a wifi-based streaming device.....TRY ONE

 The short answer is: Essentially, for simple mirroring/casting, there really IS no difference!